 Definition & Classification

 A definition and classification of heart failure describes heart failure (HF) as a clinical syndrome with symptoms and/or signs caused by a structural and/or functional cardiac abnormality and corroborated by elevated natriuretic peptide levels and/or objective evidence of pulmonary or systemic congestion.
 The classification is dependent upon the ejection fraction.
-In contrast the pediatric community generally uses the guidelines published in 2019 "Cardiomyopathy in Children: Classification and Diagnosis: A Scientific Statement from the American Heart Association" (see below) based on the morpho functional phenotypes of dilated, hypertrophic, restrictive, non compaction and arrhythmogenic cardiomyopathy.
+In contrast the pediatric community generally uses the guidelines published in 2019 "Cardiomyopathy in Children: Classification and Diagnosis: A Scientific Statement from the American Heart Association" (see further reading) based on the morpho functional phenotypes of dilated, hypertrophic, restrictive, non compaction and arrhythmogenic cardiomyopathy.

 There are two main physiologies that lead to heart failure in children.
 They often coexist but there some are differences in their primary management.